datacarpentry/semester-biology/materials/spatial-data-R.md

 ```

 * This returns one value for each pixel within the buffer region
+* Also what output is like for line and polygon data
+* One value for each cell intersected by a line or each cell inside a polygon

 * Could keep all of this data, or calculate a value from it
 * Often want an average